A capital asset is any property you own and use for personal purposes or investment, such as:

 The Massachusetts adjusted basis is the initial cost minus depreciation.
 Massachusetts gain is the selling price minus Massachusetts adjusted basis.

 A capital gain distribution is your share of a gain that is realized by a mutual fund or similar entity.
-Generally, a mutual fund makes 2 capital gain distributions during the year, and the Form 1099 usually gives the date of each of these distributions.
+Generally, a mutual fund makes 2 capital gain distributions during the year, and the Form 1099 that you receive usually provides the date of each of these distributions.

-Include capital gain distributions in the gross dividend figure on Form 1099-DIV and separately state the amount on the Form 1099.
+Capital gain distributions are included in the gross dividend figure reported on Form 1099-DIV and the amount is also separately stated on the Form 1099.

 Report your capital gain distributions directly on U.S. Schedule D (Line 13) and on Massachusetts Schedule D (Line 5).
 If you don't fill out U.S. Schedule D, report the amount directly on U.S. Form 1040 (Line 13).

 Report dividends declared and payable during a tax year, even if you don't receive the dividend amounts until the following year.